-Let’s go back to theme options and check if we can select a subscription:
+Return to theme options and check if you can select a subscription:

-We can select the subscription we just created.
-Now users will have to pay a fee to get access to all the content on our website.
+Once you can select the subscription we just created, users will now have to pay a fee to get access to all the content on our website.

 Subscription – User POV

-Now that we have our videos in place and our subscription set, let’s see how it looks from the user’s perspective.
+Once your videos are in place and your subscription is set, let’s see how it looks from the user’s perspective.

-When viewing the product page, we will see a notice saying that we need to login to our account before being able to actually see the subscription-based video.
+When viewing the product page, you will see a notice saying that you need to login to your account before watching the subscription-based video.

-After logging in, a notice appears that we are not currently a subscriber.
-Let’s click on “Join Now”.
+After logging in, a notice appears that you are not currently a subscriber.
+Click on “Join Now”.

-After clicking “Join Now” we will be redirected to the cart page which displays the subscription we are about to buy and different details such as subscription length and when we will be required to renew it.
-Let’s click on “Proceed to Checkout”.
+After clicking “Join Now”, you will be redirected to the cart page which displays the subscription you are about to buy and details such as subscription length when renewal will be required.
+Click on “Proceed to Checkout”.

-Users will have to add their billing details on this page and choose a method of payment.
+Users will have to add their billing details and choose a method of payment.

 After filling in the details, simply click on “Sign Up Now”.

-After that, the user will receive a confirmation that his order has been placed.
+The user will then receive a confirmation that their order has been placed.

-Let’s go back to the video we were trying to watch previously.
-We are now able to see it, and every other video on the website.
+If you go back to the video, you are now able to see it, and every other video on the website.

 The WpStream Platform offers content creators plenty of flexibility when building, managing and customizing their website.
 With full WooCommerce integration, monetizing your videos on demand is easier than ever before to create a Netflix-like website.
 Subscription packs are considered more economic for your viewers and for you as a site owner.
 For the viewer, they will be paying a lower price compared to “pay-per-view”, and for you as a site owner, you will have more consistent and loyal customers coming back on a monthly basis.